Audacity is available to download for free on Windows and Macs.

 Our recommended tool for audio editing is Audacity.
 This self-guided activity is designed takes you through the process of recording, editing and mixing a podcast.
 The first tab covers what you need to know about the Audacity interface and options for recording equipment.

-This tab covers what you need to know about recording levels and recording environment before you start recording yourself.
+This tab covers what you need to know about recording in Audacity, including:

 When you speak into the microphone, you want you natural speaking voice to hit the "ideal range" in Audacity.